loginom/admin-guide-l10n/data-en/desktop/README.md

 # Loginom Desktop

-The desktop platform version is designated for installation on the local computer when only one user operation is anticipated.
+The desktop version of the platform is designated for installation on the local computer when only one user operation is anticipated.

-64-bit Loginom Desktop version can process significant data arrays limited only by the workstation resources.
-Loginom Desktop does not include the tools for collaborative work, division of rights, publications and work with web services.
+The 64-bit Loginom Desktop version can process significant data arrays limited only by workstation resources.
+Loginom Desktop does not include tools for collaborative work, division of rights, publications and work with web services.

-Desktop component is included into the Loginom Personal platform version.
+The desktop component is included in the Loginom Personal platform version.

 ## System Requirements